Tax Glossary K through O

 Modified adjusted gross income (MAGI) — This figure is calculated by starting with your adjusted gross income (AGI) and then adding back certain amounts you previously subtracted to get to your MAGI.
 The precise deductions you have to reconsider usually depend on the tax benefit that uses your MAGI.
 For example, it’s your MAGI, not your AGI, that determines whether you can open or contribute to a Roth IRA.
 MAGI also affects eligibility for many educational and child-related tax breaks, as well as taxability of Social Security benefits.
 In each case, how MAGI is figured might be different, so read the instructions carefully.

-Moving expenses — An above-the-line deduction (see Adjustments to Income) is allowed against some of the costs of moving in connection with taking a new job.
-Deductible expenses include the cost of moving your household goods, as well as travel and lodging expenses for you and your family.
-To qualify for the deduction, the new job must be at least 50 miles farther from your old home than your old job was.
-To qualify for the deduction, the new job must be at least 50 miles farther from your old home than your old job was.
+Moving expenses — An above-the-line deduction (see Adjustments to Income) is allowed against some of the costs of moving in connection with taking a new job, but only if you are a member of the armed forces.
+Yes, this is another tax break that was changed by 2017’s Tax Cuts and Jobs Act; at least here it just limited the deduction rather than eliminating it.
+If you are military personnel who qualifies for this tax deduction, your allowable expenses include the cost of moving your household goods, as well as travel and lodging expenses for you and your family.
+Prior law rules still apply.
+This means to qualify for the deduction, the new military posting must be at least 50 miles farther from your old home than your old posting was.

 Online payment agreement (OPA) — The electronic option for a qualified taxpayer or authorized representative to arrange for an installment payment plan for a tax debt.
 The OPA option is available if you owe $50,000 or less in combined tax, penalties and interest, and filed all required returns.
 You may also qualify for a short term agreement if your balance is under $100,000.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.